Not Yet Published

 “Huh?”

 “First, let me ask something.
 Can you combine this with the Berg opportunity?
-You said Groves has a conflict, but what about Berg?”
+Groves has a conflict, but what about Berg?”

 I shake my head.
 “I thought of that, but they represent TyrThor in several matters.”